devgateway/dkr2sh/README.md

 * USER - execute the next block(s) with `su` or equivalent
 * SHELL - unwrap JSON-formatted arguments, run it for subsequent block(s)

+Additionally, any pure comment lines (starting with `#`) are removed during conversion in order to support multi-line RUN statements with embedded comments, which is standard Dockerfile practise.

 ### ENV

 Before:

     ENV FOO bar
+    ENV FOO=bar
+    ENV FOO

 After:

     export FOO=bar
+    export FOO=bar
+    # (no value assigned) ENV FOO

+### ARG

+Same as ENV

 ### RUN